dmsc/fastbasic/manual.md

   consecutive lines.

 - `CONTROL-L` and `CONTROL-S`
-  Loads or Saves the file being edited, respectively.
+  Loads a file, or Saves the file being edited, respectively.

 - `CONTROL-Q`
   Returns to DOS, abandoning the